Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Background

 The eigenstates $\ket{\tilde{\psi}_{i}}$ of $\hmttilde$ are related to the eigenstates $\ket{\psi_{i}}$ of $\hmt$ as

 In the phase basis, this relation is

-While the eigenstates of $\hmt$ are $2\pi$-periodic in $\phi$, \cref{eq:new-boundary-condition} shows that, in the new frame, the states $\tilde{\psi}_{i}(\phi)$ may be $2\pi$-periodic or $2\pi$-antiperiodic in $\phi$, depending on the parity of the integer $n^{(r)}$.
-By analogy with the discussion of \cref{sec:bigger-hilbert-space}, we expect the state $\tilde{\psi}_{0, n^{(r)}}(\phi)$ with $n^{(r)}$ even to correspond to the state at the centre of the Brillouin zone while the state with $n^{(r)}$ odd should correspond to the state at the edge of the Brillouin zone.
+While the eigenstates of $\hmt$, $\psi_{i}(\scphase)$ are $2\pi$-periodic in $\phi$, \cref{eq:new-boundary-condition} shows that, in the new frame, the states $\tilde{\psi}_{i}(\phi)$ may be $2\pi$-periodic or $2\pi$-antiperiodic in $\phi$, depending on the parity of the integer $n^{(r)}$.
+By analogy with the discussion of \cref{sec:bigger-hilbert-space}, we expect the state $\tilde{\psi}_{0, n^{(r)}}(\phi)$ with $n^{(r)}$ even to correspond to the state at the center of the Brillouin zone in \cref{fig:band-structure} while the state with $n^{(r)}$ odd should correspond to the state at the edge of the Brillouin zone.
+This analogy is supported by numerical computation of the energies of these two states which confirms that $\tilde{\psi}_{0, n^{(r)}}(\phi)$ with $n^{(r)}$ odd has a higher energy that the state with $n^{(r)}$ even for $\jenergy/\cenergy = 1$.
+In the limit $\jenergy \gg \cenergy$ the energies of the two states are equal to within numerical error, also consistent with the band structure picture of Ref. \cite{thanh_le_building_2020}.
+To keep notation simple, we will denote the state with $n^{(r)}$ odd and the transmon in its ground state by $\ket{\tilde{\psi}_{1}}$ and the state with $n^{(r)}$ even and the transmon in its ground state by $\ket{\tilde{\psi}_{0}}$.

-From now on, to avoid the cumbersome double-subscript notation, we will label the eigenstates $\ket{\tilde{\psi}_{i}}$ with a single subscript.
-The meaning of this subscript will be as follows, for integer $m$,